Controller Based Queries

 }

 Note: This particular model represents its values as concepts - a value type encapsulation that makes us not use primitives - thus creating clearer APIs and models.
+If you're using the Cratis Arc proxy generator, the method name will become the query name for the generated TypeScript file and class.

 Key Features